 Website isn’t Responsive

 Mobile internet users outpaced desktop users in 2014 and that gap continues to widen.
-Mobile internet usage hogs 71% of the total digital minutes spent online in the United States.
+In 2020, over 90% of global internet users used a mobile phone to access the internet.
 Moreover, mobile is also the primary way individuals access the internet during the peak hours of internet usage.
 If your website can’t isn’t accessible on every platform: mobile, tablet, laptop, and desktop, address this issue immediately as you are certainly losing customer traffic.

 Website has No Social